ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 #### For underpopulation of nodes with processes

-When you are using less processes than cores on compute nodes (i.e. &lt; 128 processes per node) the basic Slurm options (usually supplied in your script as options to `sbatch`) for process placement are:
+When you are using fewer processes than cores on compute nodes (i.e. &lt; 128 processes per node) the basic Slurm options (usually supplied in your script as options to `sbatch`) for process placement are: